 How to install XAMPP and WordPress multisite

-If you want to play around with WordPress multisite, it’s also possible to configure WordPress multisite to work on your local host.
-Rather than duplicating information, though, I’ll just direct you to Vishnu’s post on how to set up WordPress multisite on a local host.
+If you want to play around with WordPress multisite, it’s also possible to configure that to work on your local host.
+Rather than duplicating information, though, I’ll just direct you to Vishnu’s post on how to do it.

 Should you use XAMPP and WordPress for staging?